gh-wsits/thunar_custom-actions/Sort by aspect ratio and size/README.md

 ### Dependencies

-The script uses zenity to display a graphical dialog box and identify from ImageMagic to fetch the metadata.
-It also uses gawk to process strings, which I think is not installed by default in all Linux distributions.
+The script uses "zenity" to display a graphical dialog box and "identify" from "ImageMagic" to fetch the metadata of the images.
+It also uses "gawk" to process strings, which I think is not installed by default in all Linux distributions.
 So make sure the zenity, ImageMagic and gawk packages are installed.

 ### What it does